mohammadrony/kubernetes/configuration/persistent-volume/hostpath-to-volume.md

-# ConfigMap to Persistent Volume
+# Hostpath to Persistent Volume

 Pod using Hostpath